-By products are similar, except that they often contain things like innards or feet.
-While these items may seem gross to humans, they are valuable sources of nutrition, that many animals consume in the wild.
+By-products are similar, except that they often contain things like innards or feet.
+While these items may seem gross to humans, they are valuable natural sources of nutrition that many animals consume in the wild.

 Many of these offer a number of positive benefits, but they are also expensive.

 Accordingly, it may be wise to select foods that lack these ingredients unless your dog has a specific need for them, such as dry skin or joint problems.

 As with probiotics, it may be more cost-effective to supplement your dog’s food with fish oil and other substances that contain omega fatty acids.